I. General Information

 On the basis of these reports, the Director of Graduate Studies, in consultation with the adviser, will determine how much time the student will need to spend revising the dissertation, and whether the student must submit a revised provisional text to the members of the Examining Committee and in what form.
 In the event of disagreement, the Director of Graduate Studies will refer the question to the Department.

 Typically dissertations require at least two weeks for revisions.
 Where the required period exceeds six weeks, the student will be required to begin the dissertation submission process again.
 Some dissertations are ready to be defended even before the two weeks, especially if the student has had enough feedback to do the revisions before submitting the provisional text to the readers.

 It is assumed that most students will need to make revisions, after which they must satisfy the readers and examiners concerned that the revisions have been completed.
 If the Director of Graduate Studies has so required, the student must submit a revised provisional text.
 The readers and examiners concerned must convey to the Director of Graduate Studies their satisfaction with the revision.

 Once the revision of the dissertation is complete and approved, the student will be authorized by the Director of Graduate Studies to submit the final text of the dissertation.
 This text must meet the full requirements of the University Archives.
-The student must provide the Graduate Administrator with a bound copy of the dissertation, for display in the Departmental Office, and a copy of the title page and abstract two weeks prior to the defense.
+The student must provide the Graduate Administrator with a bound copy of the dissertation, for display in the Departmental Office, and a copy of the title page and abstract four weeks prior to the defense.